 Yes, you can combine the business models.
 But you need to determine what makes sense.
 You need to look at the profit margins.
 If you can find a product for pennies, you can dropship for dollars; it's business savvy to use the drop shipping business model.
 On the other hand, an affiliate marketing business would be the better option for a trending product that sells well but has low-profit margins.
 So, do the research and consider things like:

 If you're genuine, connect with profitable affiliate programs, or create a marketing angle that sells trending products better than other drop shippers, you can succeed with both business models.

 Both drop shipping and affiliate marketing have pros and cons.
-They both employ minimal risk and low start-up costs.
+They both employ minimal risk and low start-up costs by being the middleman.
 But they don't allow you to have control over fundamental aspects of your business.

 An Alternate Option That I'm Doing Now...

 The issue with dropshipping is that you have minimal control over fundamental aspects of your business.
 You need to spend crazy amounts of money on paid ads-primarily Facebook-to see any real payouts.
 (These ad costs dip into your already thin profit margins.
 Plus, as the industry becomes more competitive, they will only get higher).